DeutscherBundesjugendring/epartool/README.md

 ## Upgrading

+### Wizard
+Before you start updating your project, it is recommended to shut it down and display to users the error page with HTTP status 503 (Temporarily unavailable).

+**Check if there is the table named `phinxlog` in your database.
+If not, your version is not probably compatible with update**

+#### Using FTP and Browser
+1. Obtain the update package by download or create it by running the `$ robo create:update-zip` command in the root folder of the cloned repository where the `RoboFile.php` is located.
+2. Backup the filesystem and the database.
+Download all content of your project via your favorite FTP client to a temporary directory on your local machine and make an export of your database with phpmyadmin, adminer or other favorite webtool.
+3. Update project files.
+Remove all files from destination directory, where the project runs except config files `application/configs/config.local-example.ini`, `application/configs/phinx.local-example.yml`, media directory in `www/media` and `.htaccess` files in the root of the project and in the `www` directory.
+Then copy all files from extracted update package directory (dbjr-tool-update_v#.#.#) to the prepared destination folder.
+Don't forget to copy hidden files with name starting with "." in the update package folder if there are any.
+4. Comment out line with die() in www/runMigrations.php script to allow run DB migrations.
+You can edit this script in your FTP client or locally and then upload it if your client does not provide this functionality.
+5. Run DB migrations by visiting the site /www/runMigrations.php in the browser.
+Be aware of result of this operation displayed in the browser.
+In case the execution time limit in PHP is reached and phinx migration manager could not complete all migrations, the project may stop working.
+Please try to execute migrations again to complete the rest of them and pay attention to what phinx migration manager returns in its output to the browser.
+6. Uncomment line with die() to prevent running DB migrations script.

+#### Using SSH and BASH
+1. Obtain the update package by download or create it by running the `$ robo create:update-zip` command in the root folder of the cloned repository where the `RoboFile.php` is located.
+2. Backup the filesystem and the database.
+`$ cp -R path/to/project_dir path/to/project_dir_backup`
+`$ mysqldump -h 127.0.0.1 database_name > path/to/project_dir_backup/db_dump.sql`
+3. Update project files.
+Remove all files from project directory.
+Then copy all files from extracted update package directory to the project directory.
+Don't forget to copy hidden files with name starting with "." in the update package folder. `$ mv tool-update/* project_dir/`
+4. Restore configuration, media and .htaccess from backup `$ cp path/to/project_dir_backup/application/config/phinx.local.yml path/to/project_dir/application/config/phinx.local.yml`
+`$ cp path/to/project_dir_backup/application/config/config.local.ini path/to/project_dir/application/config/config.local.ini`
+`$ cp -R path/to/project_dir_backup/www/media path/to/project_dir/www/media`
+`$ cp path/to/project_dir_backup/.htaccess path/to/project_dir/.htaccess`
+`$ cp path/to/project_dir_backup/www/.htaccess path/to/project_dir/www/.htaccess`
+5. Run DB migrations by running `$ robo phinx:migrate production`

+### No Wizard
 Upgrading the tool version consists of the following steps:
 1. Updating the project files
 2. Building the application using `$ robo build`
 3. Running `$ robo phinx:migrate production` to apply database patches

 ## Development